Richard Haddock: Relations

 Sir Richard married, firstly, Elizabeth (known as "Lydia") Wilkinson, daughter of Henry Wilkinson and Joan (or Jean) Cannon, on 13 February 1648 at St Katharine's by the Tower.
 They had three children, Jeane (married John Greene in 1672), John (who went to America), and Richard.
 Sir Richard married, secondly, Elizabeth Hurleston, daughter of Adm.
 Nicholas Hurleston and Anna Moyer, on 24 July 1671 at St Botolph-without-Bishopsgate and had seven children; Martha who married Dennis Lyddoll; Capt.
 Richard b. abt 1673 - 21 April 1751; William; Elizabeth; Capt.
 Joseph Haddock; Adm. of the Blue Nicholas Haddock (1685–1746); Lydia.

 Sir Richard's nephew, also named Richard, served in the navy and commanded the fireship Anne and Christopher at the Battle of Solebay, being commended for his bravery.
 Sir Richard's brother, Joseph Haddock, also had a naval career as a Lieutenant during the Third Anglo-Dutch War, later commanding HMS Swallow in 1678.

-Sir Richard's eldest son (by his second wife), another Richard, followed his father into the navy and in April 1734 was appointed to his father's old post of Controller of the Navy.
+Sir Richard's eldest son (by his second wife), another Richard, followed his father into the navy and in April 1734 was appointed to his father's old post of Comptroller of the Navy.

 Sir Richard's third son, Nicholas, ended a distinguished naval career with the rank of Admiral of the Blue.

+Hergé's Adventures of Tintin

+In Hergé's Adventures of Tintin, Richard Haddock may have been an inspiration for Captain Haddock's 17th century ancestor, Sir Francis Haddock.